Computed Tomography Angiography

 You may be asked to stop eating and drinking for several hours before the test.

-Based on your health condition, your healthcare provider may have other instructions
+Your provider may have other instructions on how to get ready based on your health

 What happens during CT angiography?

 You may have this test done at the hospital or at another outpatient facility.
 The

 CT scanner is a large machine with a tunnel that the examining table passes in and

 out of.
 Tests may vary depending on your condition and your healthcare provider's

 Here is what may happen during the test: